 A beautiful, challenging bike trip from Glacier to Yellowstone

+This is the most challenging trip that we offer.
 The ride starts in West Glacier and finishes in Red Lodge.
-In one week, we’ll cross the Continental Divide over Going-to-the-Sun Road in Glacier, then parallel the Rocky Mountain Front before heading South to Yellowstone and Beartooth Pass Highway.
-Going-to-the-Sun is a must-do ride in itself with breathtaking views of U-shaped valleys, mountain lakes, rivers, glaciers and one of the most complete ecosystems in the world.
-The first day is epic, but don’t worry – the rest of the trip has incredible rides with rolling hills, views of the Rocky Mountains and overnights in small Montana towns.
+In one week, we’ll cross the Continental Divide, pedal over Going-to-the-Sun Road in Glacier National Park, then parallel the Rocky Mountain Front before heading south to Yellowstone and Beartooth Pass Highway.
+Going-to-the-Sun Road is a must-do ride in itself – with breathtaking views of U-shaped valleys, mountain lakes, rivers, glaciers, and one of the most complete ecosystems in the world.
+The first day’s riding is epic, but don’t worry – the rest of the trip has incredible rides with rolling hills, views of the Rocky Mountains, and overnights in small Montana towns.

-Our camping trips are in a class of their own, but we make no exception on the food.
+Our camping trips are in a class of their own, and the food is no exception.
 Just because we’re sleeping in tents doesn’t mean we can’t enjoy chef-prepared gourmet meals.
 Our chefs pride themselves on serving high-quality, nutritious food under the Big Sky.
-In Montana, we source as much food as possible locally.
-This means we’re shopping for produce at farmers markets and working with a farm in the Flathead Valley that provides us with our dairy, and all our breads and pastries are baked fresh at Le Petit Outre in Missoula.
-To top it off, we have copious amounts of ice-cold Big Sky Brewing Co. beer to finish each day.
+In Montana, we source as much local food as possible.
+This means we’re shopping for produce at farmers markets and working directly with a farm in the Flathead Valley that provides us with dairy.
+All of our breads and pastries are baked fresh at Le Petit Outre in Missoula.
+And to top off each day, we have a plethora of ice cold beer from Missoula’s Big Sky Brewing Company.